rerdavies/pipedal/docs/Debugging.md

     pipedalconfig -stop  #Stops the Jack service as well.

-Although not strictly neccesary, you should probably add your login account to the pipedal_d group.
+Although not strictly necessary, you should probably add your login account to the pipedal_d group.

      sudo usermod -a -G pipedal_d *youruserid*

 This will allow you to run `pipedald` under the debugger of your choice using the same /etc/pipedal and /var/pipedal directories as an instance of  `pipedal` running under systemd.
-Note that when running under systemd, `pipedald` runs under an unprivileged `piedal_d` service account, and relies it's group (also 'pipedal_d`) in order to access its data files, and to communicate with the `pipedaladmin` service, which does run with root privileges when `pipedald` needs to perform operations that do required root privileges (e.g. shutdown/reboot and starting  and stopping WiFi services).
+Note that when running under systemd, `pipedald` runs under an unprivileged `pipedal_d` service account, and relies it's group (also 'pipedal_d`) in order to access its data files, and to communicate with the `pipedaladmin` service, which does run with root privileges when `pipedald` needs to perform operations that do required root privileges (e.g. shutdown/reboot and starting  and stopping WiFi services).

-For what it's worth, `pipedaldmin` is virtually undebuggable, becuase it does require root privileges to run.
+For what it's worth, `pipedaladmin` is virtually un-debuggable, because it does require root privileges to run.
-If you really _must_ debug pipedaladmin, you can fire up a sudo isntance of Visual Studio Code and attach to the running daemon process.
-But running  program as large as VS Code with root privileges is a dangerous process, that VS Code firmly (and righfully) complains about.
+If you really _must_ debug pipedaladmin, you can fire up a sudo instance of Visual Studio Code and attach to the running daemon process.
+But running program as large as VS Code with root privileges is a dangerous process, that VS Code firmly (and rightfully) complains about.
 And configuring VSCode to run with root privileges as a painful process.
 Avoid if you can.

 The pipedald service will run with or without the pipedaladmind service, but some operations (shutdown, reboot,